The 15 Best Employee Appreciation Ideas Your Staff Will Love

-It’s a good habit to write down your plan, as to what objectives you’re looking to reach and what methods you will use to meet objectives.
+It's a good habit to write down your plan as to what objectives you want to reach and what methods you will use to meet them.
 You may look to recruitment blogs that cover topics such as building positive team cultures or how to communicate with your staff.
 Writing down your plan is the best way to start.

 Involve your staff in the decision-making process.
 This will help include everyone and brainstorm different ideas to meet the common goal.

 Championship teams in sports receive a giant trophy when they achieve the ultimate success.
-Why not try to implement this into a fun way - such as best dressed to make it a fun staff recognition and get everyone involved.
+So why not try to implement this in a fun way - such as best dressed to make it a fun staff recognition and get everyone involved.

-Encourage peer support and camaraderie by allowing staff to become more aware of each colleague’s team contribution.
-This will allow employees to become leaders of the business and provide a positive role model to current and future staff.
+Encourage peer support and camaraderie by allowing staff to become more aware of each colleague's team contribution.
+This will allow employees to become business leaders and provide a positive role model to current and future staff.

-A handwritten note, thanking them for their efforts and achievements really goes a long way.
+A handwritten note thanking them for their efforts and achievements goes a long way.
 The effort and time it takes to write a note compared to a text or email will have more sentiment and value.

 And don't forget the birthday cake.

-Organise after work drinks or dinner that recognises the achievements of the team.
-Ask for the opinions of staff for ideas such as dinner, mini-golf, paintball etc. Out of work events will help break up the day-to-day routine of your staff and you get to learn a little more about their interests.
+Organise after-work drinks or dinner that recognises the achievements of the team.
+Ask staff's opinions on ideas such as dinner, mini-golf, paintball etc. Out-of-work events will help break up the day-to-day routine of your staff, and you get to learn a little more about their interests.

-Give your website and company a face that show’s your human and personable, by adding in photos and bios of your team.
+Give your website and company a face that shows you are human and personable by adding photos and bios of your team.
 Ensure it covers a range of staff and not just top-level employees.

-Don’t forget upcoming work anniversaries and be sure to congratulate employees for staying and provide a reward such as pay increase, gifts or paid day off for example.
+Don't forget upcoming work anniversaries, congratulate employees for staying, and provide a reward such as a pay increase, gifts or paid day off.

 Hand out delicious snacks such as chocolate or cupcakes to show your appreciation for the goals your staff have met.
 Try this once a week and switch between treats (perhaps movie tickets or free lunch)